Sometimes you just can’t figure it out.

 A brief overview of left brain right brain

-A right-brain outlook on life can give you a holistic view, whereas left brainers are often more detail orientated.
+A right-brain outlook on life can give you a holistic view, where left brainers are often more detail orientated.

 Left-brain thinkers focus on the logical, rational, sequential, and analytical while right-brainers prefer more random, holistic, and free-associated approaches.